eagle-io/docs/source/topics/device_configuration/waterlog_storm3/index.rst

     .. image:: waterlog_storm3_wizard_2.jpg

-3. Select *TCP File Server* as the transport type and a *Site Id* will be automatically generated.
+3. Select *TCP Server* as the transport type and a *Site Id* will be automatically generated.
 Select the timezone of the logger's clock and click Next.

 .. only:: not latex